 Love the outdoors?
-Make trail-walking part of your holiday.
-Try the Heysen Trail, Walk the Yorke or go hiking in the Flinders Ranges or a national park.
+Make trail walking part of your getaway.
+Try the Heysen Trail, Kangaroo Island Wilderness Trail or go hiking in the Flinders Ranges.

-Kangaroo Island Wilderness Trail - Kangaroo Island
+Kangaroo Island Wilderness Trail, Kangaroo Island

-The 66-kilometre trail gives visitors access to one of the most rugged, remote and spectacular coastlines in Australia and this section of south-west Kangaroo Island is renowned for its rare and diverse wildlife, pristine bushland and sweeping coastal views.
+The Kangaroo Island Wilderness Trail passes some of the most rugged, remote and spectacular coastlines in Australia.
+This section of south-west Kangaroo Island in Flinders Chase National Park, is renowned for its rare and diverse wildlife, pristine bushland and sweeping coastal views.

 Walk the Yorke covers 500 kilometres of continuous walking and cycling leisure trails around the Yorke Peninsula.

-Heysen Trail - Fleurieu Peninsula to Flinders Ranges
+Heysen Trail, Fleurieu Peninsula to Flinders Ranges

-If you don't want to go it alone, join a guided tour with Walks with Nature, which takes you past rugged coastlines, through native forests, rich farmland, vineyards and historic towns on the Fleurieu Peninsula.
+Join join a guided tour with Walks with Nature, which takes you past rugged coastlines, through native forests, rich farmland, vineyards and historic towns on the Fleurieu Peninsula.
 Aside from the Heysen Trail, the guides at Walks with Nature also offer tours into Deep Creek Conservation Park.

-The Arkaba Walk - Flinders Ranges
+Arkaba Walk, Flinders Ranges

 Join the tour from Adelaide and you'll also be able to experience the beautiful Clare Valley wine region and quaint outback towns.

-Murray River Walk - Riverland
+Murray River Walk, Riverland

 The Murray River Walk is a four day, three night guided walking tour which allow you to explore the unique creek, floodplain and wetland environments of the Murray River, in the Riverland region.

 But wait...there's more to see and do, on bike or foot

-The 250 kilometre Kidman Trail takes walkers, cyclists and horse riders along farm routes, dirt roads and forest tracks from the Fleurieu Peninsula to the Clare Valley.
+The 250-kilometre Kidman Trail takes walkers, cyclists and horse riders along farm routes, dirt roads and forest tracks from the Fleurieu Peninsula to the Clare Valley.

-The Brachina Gorge Geological Trail is a 20 kilometre self-guided trail that passes through 130 million years of the earth's history.
+The Brachina Gorge Geological Trail is a 20-kilometre self-guided trail that passes through 130 million years of the earth's history.
 Trail signage provides an insight into past climates, the formation of the ranges and the evolution of early life forms.

 No more results found